 8. Set Fuel Policies and Enforce Them

 Having a clear fuel policy in place ensures that all drivers understand expectations regarding fuel usage.
-Your fuel policy should include:
+Your fuel policy should include:- Guidelines on refueling locations (e.g., only using preferred fuel stations with lower prices)

 - Restrictions on unauthorized fuel purchases